 Tooth sensitivity can make eating, brushing, and drinking uncomfortable and even painful.
-Sensitive teeth are usually a sign that your tooth enamel is worn or that the roots of your teeth have become exposed.
-Tooth sensitivity can also be caused by other factors including worn fillings, cracked or chipped teeth, cavities, or gum disease.
+Sensitive teeth are usually a symptom that the enamel on your teeth has worn away or that the roots of your teeth have gotten exposed.
+Other reasons that might cause tooth sensitivity include old fillings, fractured or chipped teeth, cavities, or gum disease.

 - Desensitizing toothpaste.
-Desensitizing toothpaste can reduce sensitivity and pain you experience.
-Ask your dentist about over the counter products that might work for you.
+Desensitizing toothpaste can help to alleviate sensitivity and pain.
+Inquire with your dentist about over-the-counter products that may be beneficial to you.

 - Bonding.
 When the roots of your teeth have been exposed, bonding resin can be applied to sensitive root surfaces.